emmanuelagyare/Active-Directory-Lab/README.md

-# PROJECTNAME
+# Active Directory

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Active Directory project aimed to establish a foundational understanding of corporate IT infrastructure.
+This hands-on experience was designed to deepen understanding of Windows networking, core Active Directory functionality, user administration, and enterprise infrastructure design in a controlled home lab environment.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]